OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 > You may also have noticed the file extension `.shtml` instead of `.html`.
 This
 > tells the server to look for server side includes within the file.

-After creating the nav bar, I made a theme switching button that would toggle between light and dark modes when you pressed it.
+After creating the nav bar, I also experimented with making a theme switching button that would toggle between light and dark modes when you pressed it.
 This feature also benefited from SSI for the same reasons as the nav bar.

 ```html
 <!-- index.shtml -->